Skip to content

 Whiddon Deer Park

-These include the Buff-tailed Bumblefly (Criorhina floccosa), the Orange-belted Plumehorn (Volucella inflata), both hoverflies, and the spectacular Orange-sided Comb-horn (Ctenophora pectinicornis), a cranefly.
+These include the Buff-tailed Bumblefly (Criorhina floccosa) and the Orange-belted Plumehorn (Volucella inflata), both hoverflies, and the spectacular Orange-sided Comb-horn (Ctenophora pectinicornis), a cranefly.

 If you’re doing something to help nature thrive, please share it on the Devon Nature Recovery Delivery Map to inspire others to take action.